IDKYamHere/A-Basic-Voice-Enabled-chat-bot-in-Python/README.md

  We need to install the following libraries : **pyttsx3 | wikipedia | SpeechRecognition | pygame | pyown | pyaudio**

+ Since we are using microphone interface(input from the microphone), we will need to install pyaudio.

  We dont need to install them separately, instead install all of them collectively by running the following command :

  For Linux Terminal :